 The BSN (Bachelor of Science in Nursing) Pre-Licensure program is for students who need to complete prerequisite courses or may be ready to apply to the Nursing major but are not licensed nurses.
 Following completion of the bachelor's program, these students are eligible to sit for the NCLEX-RN exam to become licensed nurses.

-Students will be equipped to be compassionate health care providers and leaders in the Nursing profession.
-On campus, students will receive simulated training in two state-of-the-art Nursing Simulation Labs opened in fall of 2015.
+Students will be equipped to be compassionate health care provides and leaders in the Nursing profession.
+On campus, students will receive simulated training in two state-of-the-art Nursing Simulation Labs opened in fall 2015.

 - Pre-Nursing for first-time freshmen and transfer students who need to complete prerequisite courses.